LichFactory-Games/adastra/docs/Rules-&-Options/Campaign-One-Pager.md

 - **Ability Scores**: Roll **4d6** and drop the lowest.
 Do this six times. if none of your scores are 14 or higher, or if the set has **two or more** scores of 8 or under you may roll a new set of six.
 - **Allowed Sources**:  All classes from the 2014 PHB and TCE are allowed.
 If you wish to play a **Warlock** please talk with me first.
 Other sources are negotiable.
 - **Ancestry/Lineage**: Ermis lacks many standard D&D ancestries/lineages.
-You **cannot** play a Dwarf, Dragonborn, Elf, Gnome, Halfling, or Tiefling. **Instead**, the following are available for play on Ermis:  (lineages) Dhampir, Hexblood, Reborn; (ancestries) Harendon, Human, Loxodon, Plasmoid, Thri-Kreen, and Vedalken.
+You **cannot** play a Dwarf, Dragonborn, Elf, Gnome, Halfling, or Tiefling. **Instead**, the following are available for play on Ermis:  (lineages) Dhampir, Hexblood, Reborn; (ancestries), Human, Plasmoid, Thri-Kreen, and Vedalken.
 - **New Ancestries**: Autons: living mechanical constructs;  Doloi: a kind of goblinoid; The Faeir: enigmatic and aloof fey humanoids; Haemin: humanoids small of stature but big in their ideas (as if dwarves, halflings, and gnomes were just one race…).
 - **Racial Bonuses**: When choosing a race, racial ability bonuses can be applied to **any** ability, with a maximum of +2 to any single ability.
 - **New Classes & Subclasses**: Psion (psychic powers,  three subclasses), Pugilist (master of hand-to-hand combat,  seven subclasses); Kinemancer; Orimancer (Wizard); Power Domain (Cleric); Tinkerer (Rogue).